tigerfarm/arduino/Altair101/Processor/README.md

 push a      | F5     | 365
 ...
 ````
-The program in octal for easier entry into the Altair:
+The program octal values are used to entry a program using the panel toggles.
 ````
 072 040 000
 062 041 000